cloudmesh-book/book-latex-2018/cloud-clusters/chapters/doc/plagiarism.md

 *  <https://www.indiana.edu/~istd/patterns.html>

 which we copied into the next table.
-As such we have not included quotes but refer to their Web page but instead copied the table with a proper refernce.
+As such we have not included quotes but refer to their Web page but instead copied the tables with a reference.
 Naturally we do not want to be accused of plagiarize in a chapter about plagiarism.

-Table Plagiarism [@www-plagiarism-pattern]
+Table: Plagiarism [@www-plagiarism-pattern]

   Name                                                           Plagiarism Type                                      Reason
   -------------------------------------------------------------- ---------------------------------------------------- -------------------------------------------------------------------